-The Forex platform is built based on a unique structure which is the opposite of typical stock market’s structures.
-In a traditional stock industry, we find buyers who buy stocks from sellers using platforms like the New York Stock Exchange, the London Stock Exchange etc. On the other hand, the transactions of the FX market are done using an OTC or “Over the Counter” market.
+The Forex platform is built based on a unique structure that is the opposite of typical stock market structures.
+In a traditional stock industry, we find buyers who buy stocks from sellers using platforms like the New York Stock Exchange, the London Stock Exchange, etc. On the other hand, the transactions of the FX market are done using an OTC or “Over the Counter” market.
 This is different and centralized from the exchange market.
+For more information on the market that covers both OTC and stock exchange, visit this website: https://www.blogs4us.com/

 Hierarchy of the Participants